 Theory: What do the Algorithms Say?

-The main reason it is so hard to figure out these algorithms is because they are all underpinned by an RNG – Random Number Generator.
+The main reason it is so hard to figure out these algorithms is that they are all underpinned by an RNG – Random Number Generator.
 This is where the probability side of slot gambling comes from; at the base of it all is just a constant stream of random numbers.
 Let us have a closer look at how slot machines work.

 - First things first, the game must store the random number created by the RNG.
 The whole sequence, from one turn to the next – even including the bonus rounds and mini-games – are all predetermined by this number.